 Federal, State, and Tribal Liaison Programs

 The NRC works with Federal, State, and local governments, interstate organizations, and Native American tribes.
 This cooperation ensures effective NRC relations and communications with these organizations.
 It also promotes greater awareness and mutual understanding of the policies, activities, and concerns of all parties involved, as they relate to radiological safety at NRC-licensed facilities.

 The NRC's State Liaison Officer Program works with governor-appointed State Liaison Officers to improve cooperation and two-way communication between the NRC and the States.

 The NRC fosters effective interaction with Native American tribes through the Federal, State, and Tribal Liaison Program, using the Tribal Protocol Manual.
-For additional information, see Liaison with Native Americans.
+For additional information, see Tribal Liaison Program.